mailmrb94/gkbilling_new/README.md

 - Import **customers.csv**, **books_catalog.csv**, and optional **line_items.csv**
 - Build/edit invoice interactively (add from Books tab, edit qty/rate/discount/tax)
 - Manually add quick one-off books with an in-app modal
-- Save, load, and delete invoice drafts stored in browser localStorage
+- Save, load, and delete invoice drafts with automatic Supabase sync (falls back to browser storage when Supabase is not configured)
+- Books, customers, and generated invoices persist to Supabase Postgres when credentials are provided
 - **Generate Single PDF** or **ZIP of PDFs** (one per customer)
-- All processing runs **locally** in your browser
+- All PDF generation happens **locally** in your browser

 ## Why rates showed a leading `1`
 jsPDF's default Helvetica font does not support the `₹` glyph, which rendered as a stray `1`.